hurbeana/dse_markdown/index.md

 * Scale the Number of Developers
 * Embrace New Technology
 * But for each goal, Sam Newman names alternatives.

-### Microservices [Ralf Westphal14]

-* µServices sind Komponenten mit plattformneutralem Kontrakt.
-* Der Zweck von µServices ist, die Wandelbarkeit von Software zu erhöhen.
-    - “That´s it.
-Nicht mehr, nicht weniger.
-Vor allem: nur dies.”
-* Ralf Westphal
-    - focuses on the evolvability advantage that systems using microservices expose and does not recommend a use of microservices to increase other software qualities like e.g. scalability or resilience

 ### Microservices: “Competitors”